-The increasing requests for explant surgery, breast implant removal surgery, over the past several years have raised concerns within the plastic surgery industry.
+The increasing requests for explant surgery, and breast implant removal surgery, over the past several years have raised concerns within the plastic surgery industry.
 While still being largely researched, Breast Implant Illness (BII) is currently classified as a medical condition where women are experiencing a wide range of symptoms after undergoing breast reconstruction or cosmetic breast augmentation with breast implants.
 It is also known as autoimmune/inflammatory syndrome induced by adjuvants (ASIA).
 BII doesn’t discriminate, as it’s reportedly affected women who’ve received any kind of implant – silicone, saline, smooth surface, textured surface, round, or teardrop-shaped (gummy bear).

 Some women begin to develop concerning symptoms immediately following surgery, while others develop symptoms years later.
 The problematic syndrome really is a case-by-case situation; no two women nor their experiences are alike.
 Understanding BII has been challenging, as there is still so much not known about BII and research is ongoing as more and more evidence is gathered with each and every case.